JalpeshDev/react-native-website/docs/fast-refresh.md

----
+cvc---
 id: fast-refresh
 title: Fast Refresh
 ---

 Fast Refresh is a React Native feature that allows you to get near-instant feedback for changes in your React components.
 Fast Refresh is enabled by default, and you can toggle "Enable Fast Refresh" in the React Native developer menu.
-With Fast Refresh enabled, most edits should be visible within a second or two.
+With Fast Refresh enabled, most edits should be visible within a second

 ## How It Works